 The Association makes estimates and assumptions that affect the reported amounts of assets and liabilities.
 The estimation of the ultimate liability arising from claims made under insurance contracts is the Association's most critical accounting estimate.
 Estimates and judgements are continually evaluated and based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 Actual results may differ from these estimates.
-Large claims are usually separately addressed, either by being reserved at the face value of loss adjuster estimates or separately projected in order to reflect their future development.
-Further disclosure can be found in note 10.1.
+Large claims are usually separately addressed using input from the claims handlers.
+Further disclosure can be found in note 4 and 11.1.